Shivarudra Balayogi: Mission

 As word of his tapas spread, spiritual seekers from various parts of the world sought Babaji out at his base in the Dehradun ashram, at the foothills of the Himalayas.
 He now travels the world at the invitation of devotees to continue Shri Shivabalayogi's mission, as directed by his Guru.

 In keeping with the tradition established by his Guru, initiation into the Jangama dhyana meditation technique that Babaji used to achieve Self Realization is given without charge and in the attitude of a friend (mitra bhava).
-He does not require students who come to him to have any particular faith or accept him as Guru.
-While training monastic disciples, he emphasises that true renunciation (sannyas) occurs in the mind and encourages householders to perform meditation and service while retaining their way of life.

 Teachings

 The teachings of Shri Shivarudra Balayogi are difficult to define because they are based on his direct experience rather than any particular scripture or school of Indian philosophy.
-Nevertheless, his philosophy is consistent with the Vedanta:

-Every one, consciously or unconsciously, is searching for peace and happiness.
-You are suffering because you have forgotten your real Self.
-Once you Realize that you are this Immortal Self, you will Realize that your very existence is Permanent and Supreme Peace.

 In practical terms, his teaching is based on the Jangama dhyana meditation technique, which was taught to him by his Guru Shri Shivabalayogi Maharaj.
 He also guides students on the bhakti marga (path of devotion) and karma marga (path of service), according to their temperament.